grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 To limit access to authenticated users who are members of one or more AzureAD groups, set `allowed_groups` to a **comma-** or **space-separated** list of group object IDs.

-1. To find object IDs for a specific group on the Azure portal, go to **Azure Active Directory > Groups**.
+1. To find object IDs for a specific group on the Azure portal, go to **Microsoft Entra ID > Manage > Groups**.

    You can find the Object Id of a group by clicking on the group and then clicking on **Properties**.
 The object ID is listed under **Object ID**.
 If you want to only give access to members of the group `example` with an Object Id of `8bab1c86-8fba-33e5-2089-1d1c80ec267d`, then set the following: